Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 - Motor not the quietest

-- Not suitable for tall people
+- Not for tall people

-12. Everfit 3.5HP
+11. Everfit 3.5HP

 Best Pocket-Friendly Treadmill

 The best treadmill for a pocket-friendly price is the Everfit 3.5 HP foldable Treadmill.
 With its sturdy build-up, the machine is both durable and cost-saving.
 You can select your daily pick from up to 12 workout programs.
-The treadmill also has a maximum speed of 18 km/h and is, therefore, ideal if you're looking to improve muscle endurance.
+The treadmill also has a maximum speed of 18 km/h and is ideal if you're looking to improve muscle endurance.

 Although the LCD is small compared to other models, for its price, we have no complaints.
 Everfit 3.5 HP treadmill also has a wide running belt with soft-grip handlebars.
-The motor is strong and durable.
+The motor is solid and durable.

 Pros

-- Compact and foldable design
+- Compact, foldable design

 - Has 12 workout programs